gvwilson/thirdbit/src/fiction/bear/index.md

 innocent people!?"

 "Where's the justice in magicians having to scrape themselves down to the bone, year after year, for other people's sake?"
-Sergeant Dambu snapped back.
+Sergeant Inambu snapped back.
 "And where's the justice in spending your whole life just trying to keep a lid on some garbage that some magician who was dead two hundred years before I was born couldn't be bothered to clean